 FIU’s College of Business is separated into two schools: the Landon Undergraduate School of Business and the Chapman Graduate School of Business.
 Most of the marketing that is done for these schools just comes from one unified entity known as “FIU Business.”

 Unfortunately, most of the information and content on the FIU Business Instagram, YouTube, Twitter, and LinkedIn does not come from our graduate office nor does it need our approval.
-Although we manage our paid ads through these accounts, we don’t manage or produce any of the posted content.
+Although we manage our paid ads through these accounts, we don’t manage or produce any of the organic content.

-We wanted to create and disseminate content that resonated with our own alumni and prospective students who were a bit older than the audience of the current accounts.
+We wanted to create and disseminate information that resonated with our own alumni and prospective students who were a bit older than the audience of the current accounts.
 We wanted content exclusively for actual business professionals – specifically those interested in pursuing graduate education.

 Our team was already creating tons of new content and had no way of sharing it other than word-of-mouth.
 Oftentimes, we tried posting about our own content, announcements, and events but found it too difficult to reach out to the appropriate parties or to get a response.
 Our social media goals simply did not align with the current ones and therefore we took steps in “consciously uncoupling” (kudos to those who understood the reference, we’d get along in person).